jorishr/notes-on-javascript/object_oriented_programming/object_creation-patterns.md

 ```
 Both methods defined by the keyword static or directly as class property are STATIC or class methods.

-None are usefull for object instances created by this class because the method are not part of the prototype object.
+None are useful for object instances created by this class because the method are not part of the prototype object.
 ```js
 const user1 = new User('jr', 20);
 user1.printName